mkosowsk/GIPs/GIPS/gip-3.md

 # ecosystem

-* Build relationships at github
+* Build relationships with web2 infrastructure projects
 * Maintain an above average diversity percentage in the team
 * Maintain an above average diversity percentage in the community